cwood821/form-check/ReadMe.md

 On failure, invalid elements will be passed back to the invalidForm callback function.

+To use the library in your own projects, include the bundled public/formcheck.js in your project.

 It is currently in development.
 For a fully-featured library, explore something like [Parsely](http://parsleyjs.org/).